00mjk/dotfiles-20/README.md

    install additional modules, otherwise it will install it.
 1. Install basic packages and symlink dotfiles: `./scripts/setup` (it will backup existing dotfiles if any).
+1. Install docker and docker-compose
+   * `./scripts/docker` will install Docker from the official Docker apt repository, so later it will be updated by `apt-get upgrade`
+   * `./scripts/docker-compose` will install the latest docker-compose from the website, and the same script will be used for updating later